Table of contents

 Technique choice

-Movements where you pull Uke down, such as ‘knee drop Seoi Nage’ will be easier on taller individuals as you will already be pulling in the right direction for them to go down.
-However, the ‘Ippon Seoi Nage’ version is more difficult I believe on taller individuals as its grip cannot pull down.
+I believe movements where you pull Uke down, such as knee drop Seoi Nage, are easier on taller individuals as Tori is already positioned lower to pull down.
+However, the Ippon Seoi Nage version is more difficult I believe on taller individuals as the associated grip cannot pull down.

-‘Ura Nage’ and other lifting techniques can be more difficult on taller individuals as you cannot grab their legs while their waist may be too high.
+Ura Nage and other lifting techniques can be more difficult on very tall individuals as you cannot grab their legs while their waist may be too high.

-Certain techniques are more difficult on heavy individuals such as ‘sacrifice Hiza Guruma’ and shoulder throws.
-‘Uki Goshi’ is a hip throw that is easier on heavy individuals.
-‘Drop Seoi Nage’ enables more force output and thus can be easier on heavy individuals.
-In general, you can try to compensate with physical force on heavy individuals, or better, use their weight against them via their momentum.
+Certain techniques are harder on heavier individuals.
+Uki Goshi is a hip throw that is easier on heavier individuals compared to other hip or shoulder throws.
+Sacrifice techniques allow more force output on heavier individuals and thus are easier as long as no lifting is necessary.
+In general, you can try to compensate with physical force on heavier individuals, or even better is to use their own weight against them via their momentum.

 A specific technique works best when the opponent’s momentum is aligned with the direction of that technique.

-If the opponent has backward momentum, reaping movements or ‘Tani Otoshi’ should work best.
+If the opponent has backward momentum, reaping movements such as O Soto Guruma or Tani Otoshi can be used.

 Movement

-Lastly, keep some horizontal and vertical distance between your legs to be more stable on them.
+Always have your knees slightly bent; this keeps you more stable on your legs.
+Also, keep some horizontal and vertical distance between your legs to be more stable on them.

 Grip

 It is important during combat to grip the opponent well while avoiding him gripping you well.
 A good grip allows performing techniques on the opponent.
-You want to have the dominating grip.
-If he grips you with his arm above yours his grip is dominating.

 During competition, after you throw an opponent to the ground, the combat may very well continue.
-This is why you should at least with one hand keep holding the opponent after you throw him to the ground.
-By maintaining control you can subsequently follow up with a ‘Ne Waza’ technique to finish the opponent on the ground.
+That is why you should keep holding the opponent after you throw him to the ground with at least one hand.
+By maintaining control, you can subsequently follow up with a ground technique to finish the opponent.
+Another reason to keep holding the opponent while throwing him to the ground is to maintain control over him to prevent him from falling on his belly and instead force his fall on his back.

 Other